dof-bull/resume-mini-project/README.md

 Give media for any content use here.

 Acknowledgements

-Font Awesome for use of Roberto font.
+Google Fonts for use of Roberto font (https://fonts.google.com/) Font Awesome for use of icons (https://fontawesome.com/v4.7.0/icons/) Animations taken from Hover.csss (http://ianlunn.github.io/Hover/)

-Examples:

-The table element taken directly from Bootstrap though heavily adapted for audio purposes.

-The video player element was based on the example (https://www.w3schools.com/html/html5_video.asp).

 This project is for education purposes and not for commercial purposes